 With the extra features now included and the general emphasis on a premium fit and finish, the Pixel 4 - or at least the XL model - could be the first of the line to break the $1,000/£1,000/AU$1,500 mark.

 We'll probably also see multiple different storage capacities offered at different prices.
-More information will arrive closer to the launch, so watch this space.

 Google Pixel 4 design